vanlanjr/cs347-project2/README.md

 - The client follows the principles that are outlined in project 1.
 All headers and text areas are left aligned.
 There is also padding between the buttons so that they are clearly seperated.
 We also added our own favicon.
 The colors have contrast from the background so that they can be easily seen.

 10. You will access your web service from your client using your own calls to fetch and not through any helper library.
 - This is true.
 Our client sends basic fetch calls to the web service's endpoints to recieve specific information.
-In our entire program, we do not use any helper libraries of any sort.
+In our entire program, we do not use any helper libraries for fetch calls.

 11. You will indicate asynchronous activity to the user via the GUI.
 For example, while a fetch executes, you show a progress wheel.
 - When loading recipes on the main page and in other fetch calls, a blue progress wheel pops up